 The Centre was originally based at the Oriental Institute in Pusey Lane, Oxford, later moving to rented premises at 45 St Giles’ (a building owned by St John’s College) in order to accommodate the increase in staff numbers and to provide more teaching rooms.
 At the same time the Centre acquired in 1973, through the generous action of the Charles Wolfson Charitable Trust, the use of Yarnton Manor, an early seventeenth-century house and rural estate just outside Oxford.

-Meanwhile, the Centre’s physical integration with the University was advanced in the autumn of 2000, with the formation of the Oxford University Teaching and Research Unit in Hebrew and Jewish Studies.
-Now known as the Hebrew and Jewish Studies Unit of the University of Oxford, it was housed on the third floor of the Oriental Institute, the construction of which was funded by the Centre’s supporters.
-The Centre was designated a Recognized Independent Centre of the University of Oxford in 2006.
+Meanwhile, the Centre’s physical integration with the University was advanced in the autumn of 2000, with the formation of the Oxford University Teaching and Research Unit in Hebrew and Jewish Studies, later known as the Hebrew and Jewish Studies Unit of the University of Oxford.
+It was housed on the third floor of the Oriental Institute, the construction of which was funded by the Centre’s supporters.

 In September 2014 the activities of the Unit were brought together with the research activities which had been housed in Yarnton, and the combined operations of the Centre were relocated to the Clarendon Institute, a late-Victorian building in central Oxford owned by the University.